Neethu-Muthu/MERN-IT_ASSET_MANAGEMENT-APP/README.md

 Create a .env file in the root directory and add your MongoDB URI.
 MONGODB_URI=mongodb:your database
 ### Run the Application

-## Project Structure
+## Usage

-/src
-  /components
-    - AdminDashboard.jsx
-    - AssetTracking.jsx
-    - EditAsset.jsx
-  /layouts
-    - AuthLayout.jsx
-    - MainLayout.jsx
-  /pages
-    - Admin.jsx
-    - Asset.jsx
-    - AssignedAssetPage.jsx
-    - EditUserPage.jsx
-    - Employee.jsx
-    - HomePage.jsx
-    - LoginPage.jsx
-    - SignupPage.jsx
-    - UserManagementPage.jsx
-    - AddNewAssetPage.jsx
-    - AddAssetFormPage.jsx
-    - NewUser.jsx
-  - App.jsx
-  - index.js
-  - reportWebVitals.js
-  - setupTests.js
-/public
-  - index.html
-  - favicon.ico
+### Admin
+#### Login
+-navigate to the login page: /login
+- Enter admin credentials to access the admin dashboard.
+#### Manage Assets
+Add New Assets
+- Go to the "Add New Asset" page.
+- Fill out the asset details form.
+- Submit the form to add a new asset.
+#### Edit Assets
+- Navigate to the asset inventory page.
+- Select the asset to edit.
+- Update the asset details.
+- Submit the form to save changes.
+#### Delete Assets
+- Navigate to the asset inventory page.
+- Select the asset to delete.
-  - manifest.json
+- Confirm the deletion.

 ## API Endpoints
 ### Authentication